 Plots of these annual indices are shown in Figure 1.2 along with fitted trends.
 Using the split-sample technique, we fitted the linear model on the mean of each index on the most recent part of the GHCN time series, namely the period 1950-2007.
 The linear trend model is where μ is the mean of each process (index as a function of time), t is time and a and b are the parameters fitted by the standard linear regression method.
-As the simplest possible alternative, the constant mean model was used, i.e.,
+As the simplest possible alternative, the constant mean model was used (not shown in the graph), i.e.,